Amsterdam: Find a room to rent

 Special Considerations for Students & Expat

-Student housing in Amsterdam is supposed to be ever hard to get due to the high demand and limited resources.
+Student housing in Amsterdam is known to be hard to get due to high demand and limited resources.
 Rooms for students are mostly furnished and located close to universities for easy access to campus and academic resources.

-- Please start searching well before their intended moving-in day.
+- Please start searching well before your intended moving-in day.

 - Use student-specific platforms to avail secure housing options.

-- Put shared housing at the forefront of options in order to save a few bucks and meet other students.
+- Put shared housing at the forefront of options to save money and meet other students.

-Expats in Amsterdam state an arrangement that checks off criteria that balance price with comfort and great proximity to international services, i.e. international schools and buzz areas for opportunity.
-They also need to find communities where they feel appreciated and stuck with fellow expats.
+Expats in Amsterdam seek arrangements that balance price, comfort, and proximity to international services such as international schools and vibrant areas of opportunity.
+They also need to find communities where they feel valued and connected with fellow expats.